Merge sort¶

 Merge sort is a sorting algorithm based on the divide-and-conquer strategy, involving the "divide" and "merge" phases shown in the figure below.

-- Divide phase: Recursively split the array from the midpoint, transforming the sorting problem of a long array into that of shorter arrays.
+- Divide phase: Recursively split the array from the midpoint, transforming the sorting problem of a long array into shorter arrays.

-- Merge phase: Stop dividing when the length of the sub-array is 1, start merging, and continuously combine two shorter ordered arrays into one longer ordered array until the process is complete.
+- Merge phase: Stop dividing when the length of the sub-array is 1, and then begin merging.
+The two shorter sorted arrays are continuously merged into a longer sorted array until the process is complete.

 Algorithm workflow¶